-- The best pan to use for this is a non non-stick tube pan.
+- The best pan to use for this is NOT a non-stick tube pan.
+Use the old-fashioned kind without non-stick coating.
 I don’t have one, so I use my non-stick bundt pan going against all common advice.
 It has worked each time, perfectly.
 My non-stick bundt is not brand new though, so some of the non-stickiness is a bit…lacking.
 I can not attest to how this will work if your non-stick coating is new and super effective.
 Use at your own risk.
 The whipped egg whites need to stick to the pan in order to rise, so definitely stay away from the baking spray too!

 - This Nordic Ware Natural Aluminum Commercial 2-Piece Angel Food Pan (affiliate link!) is the one I’ll be getting in the very near future.

-- If you want to save some money and make your own superfine sugar, just blend up some regular granulated sugar in your blended.
+- If you want to save some money and make your own superfine sugar, just blend up some regular granulated sugar in your blender.
 Poof!
 Superfine sugar!

 - 1 teaspoon vanilla